dotnet/project-system/docs/launch-profiles.md

 ### In-memory profiles and settings

 VS supports in-memory profiles that are not committed to the launchSettings.json.
 For example, if no launchSettings.json is present the .NET Project System will automatically create an in-memory profile with the project's name and the "Project" launch command; this allows running a project without cluttering your project with a trivial launchSettings.json file.
 Only when the profile is edited through the UI do we create the file and commit the profile.
 Individual settings within a profile may also be in-memory only.

+This is achieved by having your `ILaunchProfile` (or an individual setting's value) implement the optional [`IPersistOption`](https://github.com/dotnet/project-system/blob/main/src/Microsoft.VisualStudio.ProjectSystem.Managed/ProjectSystem/Debug/IPersistOption.cs) interface.